Continuing Education Catalog

 SUNY Adirondack Culinary Arts Center, Seasoned Restaurant, 14 Hudson Ave., Glens Falls

-In this hands-on class, learn techniques to make the perfect biscotti, the most popular twice-baked cookie!
+In this hands-on class, learn techniques to make a perfect biscotti.
 These biscotti are crispy and oh-so-delicious.
 They make great gifts, are easy to ship, and are excellent served with coffee, tea, cappuccino or sweet wine.
-You’ll bake two varieties of biscotti, decorating the cookies by dipping them in chocolate and sprinkles, and you will be able to take some biscotti and recipes home.
+You’ll bake two varieties of biscotti, decorating the cookies by dipping them in chocolate and sprinkles, and then take some biscotti and recipes home.
 No experience is necessary.

 Please note: The recipe used in this class includes eggs.
-We will use the oven, a sharp knife and measuring tools.
+We will be using the oven, a sharp knife and measuring tools.
 Students must bring an apron, wear closed-toe shoes and a hat, and bring a hair tie or other item to pull up long hair.
-No refunds for materials fees will be issued after Sept.
-30.

-Instructor: Eileen Caliva, owner and founder Caliva Cookie Co.
+Instructor: Eileen Caliva, owner and founder of Caliva Cookie Co.

 Price: $49 (Course price includes a $35 materials fee.)